University of Chicago requirements isn’t exactly easy to accomplish. Why?

 - Teach computer skills to the elderly

-These are just a few specific examples I took from TeenLife’s 10 Community Service Ideas for College-Bound Teens and 50 Community Service Ideas for Teen Volunteers.
+These are just a few specific examples we took from TeenLife’s 10 Community Service Ideas for College-Bound Teens and 50 Community Service Ideas for Teen Volunteers.

 Step #4: Create a UChicago Account

-A UChicago Account is simply an online account where you can access all the information you’ll need as both an applicant, and a student of UChicago.
+One of the simplest University of Chicago requirements is creating a UChicago account.
+This is simply an online account where you can access all the information you’ll need as both an applicant, and a student of UChicago.

 With a UChicago account, you can: